thisuxhq/metron/README.md

 - 💾 **Disk Usage**: Check disk space used and available.
 - 🌐 **Network Traffic**: Measure data sent and received.
 - 📈 **System Load**: Report server load averages.

+## Why Rust?

+We chose Rust for Metron because of its excellent performance and reliability.
+Here are some key reasons:

+- 🧠 **Memory Efficiency**: Metron uses minimal memory, peaking at just 9.1MB.
+- ⚡ **CPU Usage**: The service efficiently utilizes CPU, consuming only about 2.737 seconds of CPU time.

+Rust's performance, safety, and efficiency make it an ideal choice for building a reliable and fast server monitoring tool like Metron.

 ## Prerequisites